sitecrafting/conifer/docs/timber.md

 # Timber

-Timber is a thing that does stuff.
+Timber is a thing that does stuff for people.

 > #### Warning::Lasers
 >